Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 don't win the stylish item.
 These vouchers can then be exchanged to obtain weapons and armor pieces.
 Use !voucher list and !voucher buy itemname

-* Added new Augments
+* Added new Augments and Accessory Types
-Several new augments have been added into the game.
+Several new augments and accessory types have been added into the game.

+* Added a Second Accessory Slot
+Once Vasu the Jewler has arrived to the Allied Forces HQ players will be able to purchase a second accessory slot with 10 enhancement points.

+* Added a new player style: Wrestlemania
+This style will allow players to use !wrestle on a target to do damage and attempt to inflict stun.
+This style also increases damage done with HandToHand weapons.

 Changes:
 - Changed the max number of access-controlled characters players can enter into a battle.
 The max is now two per person.